Unseen Youth,

 NGO worker,

-Former member of Al-Shabaab
+Former member of Al-Shabaab in Somalia

 Abdul Wahid Sesay